 With respect to HWT's monitoring of contribution of fuel conditions to ignition probability and estimated wildfire consequences, there is very limited vegetation immediately around the Suncrest Facility, and the asset has hardscaped defensible space by design to reduce the need for vegetation management and potential contribution of surrounding vegetation as fuel for wildfire.
 Additionally, as further detailed in Section 7 of this WMP, HWT employs vegetation management strategies to remove all vegetation from within the perimeter wall area and maintain modified fuel zone outside the wall, resulting in a layered approach.
-Vegetation management includes vegetation removal during grading within the fenced area and placement of rock and treatments with herbicide, as necessary.
+Vegetation management included vegetation removal during grading and initial site construction within the fenced area and placement of rock and treatments with herbicide.
+Herbicide treatment and general weed and vegetation abatement occur as part of landscaping as necessary.